 It looks the same as the previous model but they've upped the splitting force a bit and reduced the price.
 It's powered by a reliable 224cc engine that starts first time with minimal effort.

-It can accommodate logs of up to 23.8 inches long and up to 100 lbs.
+It can accommodate logs up to 24 inches long and up to 100 lbs.
 It comes on it's own towable trailer with a 2" ball hitch and has integrated dual log cradles.
 It comes with a standard 2 year warranty but it's always a good idea to pay the extra couple of dollars for the extended warranty.
 In addition to the warranty Champion offer free lifetime technical support on this product.
 This is a great piece of machinery and the best log splitter around!

 Electric Log Splitter